Feature Image

 2012-2015

-The original wood structure are recycled and incorporated into the new design.
-Visibly present throughout the main learning area, a dynamic interior of translucent and enclosed spaces is formed to adapt to different teaching activities.
-Intimate spaces that create private and public in-between areas are formed, while windows are shaped in various geometries recognizable to the child’s eye, allowing sunlight to sift through and create an ever-changing play of shadows that encourage students’ curiosity and imagination.
-Clover House is constructed from a child’s point of view.
+Visible throughout the main learning area, the interior space is translucent and enclosed so that it easily adapts to different teaching activities.
+Intimate areas are formed, creating private, public, and in-between spaces.
+Windows in various shapes recognizable to a child’s eye allow sunlight to sift in and create an ever-changing play of shadows that encourages students’ curiosity and imagination.

 Team